xiangyazi24/me/content/course/fibo.md

 When the test case is n=1000 and we sample every hundred.
 We get the following result.
 Several observation:

 1. The linear algorithm leads until about $n=400$.
 Then its time consumption exceeds the other two algorithms.
 2. There are some fluctuation between $n=800$ to $n=1000$ in the recursive algorithm.
 You won't believe it takes less time to do $n=900$ than $n=800$, right?
 What happen in the test is that, the jobs of calculating $n=800$ or $n=900$ do not take too much of time, and it might be comparable to the background operating system scheduling.
-It could be the time time we have for $n=800$ is the actually calculation time plus the scheduling time.
+It could be the time we have for $n=800$ is the actually calculation time plus the scheduling time.
 Actually, the testing result differs time to time.
 I attached another testing result showing the fluctuation happening somewhere else.
 The way to mitigate the phenomenon?
 Well, just use bigger number so that the actual jobs take more time to finish, so the scheduling time become negligible.

 <img src="/CSC482/files/fibo/1000.png" alt="Upto 1000th Fibonacci Number" style="border: 2px solid  gray;">